edomt/edomt.github.io/about.md

 ## Things

+Jan.
+2019 - *Five Books – The best books on Effective Altruism, recommended by Will MacAskill* ([link](https://fivebooks.com/best-books/effective-altruism-will-macaskill/))

 Oct.
 2018 - *Five Books – The best books on Data Science, recommended by Roger D. Peng* ([link](https://fivebooks.com/best-books/data-science-roger-peng/))

 Sep.
 2018 - *Five Books – The best books on Existential Risks, recommended by The Centre for the Study of Existential Risk* ([link](https://fivebooks.com/best-books/existential-risks-cambridge-cser/))